The Cleverest: Round 2

-Round 2 is playing with the two circles.
-Each of six players must choose a topic in the second circle that he would select to answer.
-The number of topics are 12 (six topics for two circles).
-If the topic was played by player, then another players will no longer choose it.
-Player must answer to maximum number of questions correctly in one minute.
-One point is added to the right answer.
-Up to 25 questions may be asked in one minute and thus player is able to score 50 points in two circles.
-Your quick reaction is needed here when you answer to the question.
-Players are selecting the topic successively according to the «Decipherer» contest results.
-During first circle of Round 2 the host usually asks her questions to player about his life and point of view on all sorts of his problem probably to know the player closer.
-Three players scored the greatest number of points are moving to the final game.
+Round 2 is a two-circle game.
+Each of the six players must choose a topic to answer.
+There are 12 topics (six topics for two circles).
+If the topic has been played by a player, no other player can choose it.
+The player has to answer the maximum number of questions correctly in one minute.
+One point is added for each correct answer.
+Up to 25 questions can be asked in one minute, so the player can score 50 points in two circles.
+Players need to think quickly when answering the questions.

+Players choose the topic according to the results of the "Decipherer" competition.
+During the first circle of round 2, the host usually asks the player questions about their life and their views on all kinds of problems, probably to get to know the player better.
+The three players with the highest score move on to the final round.

-If it is impossible to determine three leaders, for example: several players divide the same place leading to the final game, then the same additional contest is playing between these players that was played in Round 1.
+If it is not possible to determine three top scorers, e.g. if several players share the same position leading to the final game, then the players will compete in the same additional competition as in round 1.